Oak Park Public Library

 The Oak Park Public Library is the public library system serving the village of Oak Park, Illinois, a suburb just west of Chicago.
 Founded as a public library in 1903, the library has three locations offering books, magazines, movies, music, computer access, and programs for all ages.
 In 2015, the three buildings were open 356 days, circulated more than 1.3 million items, recorded 864,712 building visits and 463,147 unique website visits, recorded 47,939 program participant visits, and was supported by 4,200 volunteer hours.

-Oak Park Public Library is part of the System Wide Automated Network (SWAN), which connects libraries (including the neighboring River Forest Public Library in many Chicago suburbs.
+Oak Park Public Library is part of the System Wide Automated Network (SWAN), which connects libraries (including the neighboring River Forest Public Library) in many Chicago suburbs.

 History

 Main Library

 In 1902, Oak Park voters approved a tax to fund a public library.
 In 1903, citizens elected a Library Board of Trustees and established the first public library in Oak Park.
-The library was located in the Scoville Institute building at 834 Lake Street, Oak Park, and replaced a private subscription library housed in that building since 1888.
+The library was located in the Scoville Institute building at 834 Lake Street, and replaced a private subscription library housed in that building since 1888.
 The Scoville Institute remained the primary library location for over 50 years.